Jonathan2251/lbd/source/doc.rst

   ch12_eh.cpu0.s			ch12_thread_var.cpu0.pic.s	ch12_thread_var.ll
   ch12_eh.ll			ch12_thread_var.cpu0.static.s	ch4_math.s

-Then, this book html/pdf can be generated by the following commands.
+Then, the HTML and PDF versions of this book can be generated by running the following commands.

 .. code-block:: console